MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-cleaning-functional-dependencies.md

 The functional dependencies graph also shows that `ORGANIZATION` determines `ADDRESS` and `ZIP`, as expected.
 However, you might expect `ZIP` to also determine `CITY`, but the dashed arrow indicates that the dependency is only approximate, pointing towards a data quality issue.

 There are other peculiarities in the graph.
-For example, `NAME` does not determine `GENDER`, `Id`, `SPECIALITY` or `ORGANIZATION`.
-Each of these might be worth investigating.
+For example, `NAME` doesn't determine `GENDER`, `Id`, `SPECIALITY`, or `ORGANIZATION`.
+Each of these peculiarities might be worth investigating.

 1. Take a deeper look at the approximate relationship between `ZIP` and `CITY`, by using SemPy's `list_dependency_violations` function to see a tabular list of violations: